Amansingh077/Medico-a-Medical-Assistant/README.md

 ## 🚀 How to Use
 Launch the application locally.

-Enter your symptoms as a list.
+Enter your symptoms separated by commas.
+A list of symptoms is provided in the PDF file.

 Get immediate disease prediction.